 Quartier Des Spectacles

-Although this company isn’t as well-rated as their competitors, they do have an overall 4 ½ out of 5-star rating on TripAdvisor and most people enjoy this free walking tour.
+Although this company isn’t as well-rated as its competitors, they do have an overall 4 ½ out of 5-star rating on TripAdvisor and most people enjoy this free walking tour.

 This tour is offered rain or shine and limited to a max of only 25 people per group to ensure that guests can get the most out of their experience.